Home » Budapest » Szechenyi Baths tickets

 Nudity policy at Szechenyi Baths

-Since Szechenyi Baths are a mixed thermal spa destination, nudity isn’t allowed.
+Since Szechenyi Baths is a mixed thermal spa destination, nudity isn’t allowed.

 Visitors must be in their swimming attire in the corridors, the pools, the baths, the saunas, steam rooms, etc.